We have many interesting challenges for developers! From the Crownstone firmware to the clouds, there are many distinct fields and puzzles to solve.

 Appliance identification using high-frequency fingerprints has been done using deep learning in the cloud.
 To be able to run classifiers on the device itself they need to be completely stripped down.

 Do you also like to work on algorithms?
 Even better!
 Do literature research, create a simulator, prototype your algorithm in Python, test your theories and finally implement your features in the Crownstone firmware!
-There are many challenges like improved indoor localization, in network localization, device classification, mesh traffic optimization etc. Currently, our firmware uses C++, but we are open for people who love to program in Rust.
+There are many challenges like improved indoor localization, in network localization, device classification, mesh traffic optimization etc. Our firmware is written in C++ and is open-source, see https://github.com/crownstone/bluenet.

 You can work on our cloud backend services for a sprint, then solve complex UX/UI problems in the consumer app the next.
 Come up with new features and have plenty of freedom to implement them as you think is best.